 When I’m in Asia, the one thing I miss is greenery and nature, so I found paradise in Cherrapunjee.

 But it does get amazingly wet throughout the year, so definitely make sure you bring a raincoat!
 It’s not called the wettest place on Earth for nothing.

 On the flip side, the waterfalls at this time of year are twice as many and look even more dramatic.

 11. If there was a heaven on this planet, Cherrapunjee would be it!

-Explore mysterious caves, majestic waterfalls, unspoilt views, hiking trails with no path and the world-famous Double Decker Living Root Bridges.
+Explore mysterious caves, majestic waterfalls, unspoiled views, hiking trails with no path, and the world-famous Double Decker Living Root Bridges.

 It’s the perfect escape from busy city life and chaos; you can just immerse yourself in nature and breathe in the fresh air.

 Discover Cherrapunjee, the Scotland of the East!